-Total assets increased by 5.9% from December 31, 2022 to December 31, 2023.
-The Company satisfies its need for short-term financing from internally generated funds and collateralized and uncollateralized borrowings, consisting primarily of bank call loans, stock loans, and uncommitted lines of credit.
+Total assets increased by 17.7% from December 31, 2023 to December 31, 2024.
+The Company satisfies its need for financing from internally generated funds and collateralized and uncollateralized borrowings, consisting primarily of bank call loans, stock loans, and uncommitted lines of credit.
 We finance our trading in government securities through the use of securities sold under agreements to repurchase ("repurchase agreements").
-We met our longer-term capital needs through the issuance of the 5.50% Senior Secured Notes due 2025 (see "Senior Secured Notes" below).
-Oppenheimer has arrangements with banks for borrowings on a fully-collateralized basis.
+Oppenheimer has uncommitted arrangements with banks for borrowings on a fully-collateralized basis.
 The amount of Oppenheimer's bank borrowings fluctuates in response to changes in the level of the Company's securities inventories and customer margin debt, changes in notes receivable from employees, investment in furniture, equipment and leasehold improvements, changes in stock loan balances and financing through repurchase agreements.
-At December 31, 2023 and December 31, 2022, the Company had no such borrowings outstanding.
+At December 31, 2024, the Company had a \$252.1 million outstanding bank loan balance.
 The Company also has some availability of short-term bank financing on an unsecured basis.

 The Company's overseas subsidiaries, Oppenheimer Europe Ltd. and Oppenheimer Investments Asia Limited, are subject to local regulatory capital requirements that restrict our ability to utilize their capital for other purposes.
-The regulatory capital requirements for Oppenheimer Europe Ltd. and Oppenheimer Investments Asia Limited were \$5.4 million and \$384,120, respectively, at December 31, 2023.
+The regulatory capital requirements for Oppenheimer Europe Ltd. and Oppenheimer Investments Asia Limited were \$6.1 million and \$386,200, respectively, at December 31, 2024.
 The liquid assets at Oppenheimer Europe Ltd. are primarily comprised of cash deposits in bank accounts.